 What is cycling liability insurance?

-Simply put, cycling liability insurance covers your third party liability as a rider.
+Cycling liability insurance covers your third party liability as a rider.
 This means if you damage somebody’s property or injure another person while cycling, those costs are covered by your insurer.
-While the third party liability insurance for a motor vehicle is always unlimited, cycle liability insurance usually has upper limits on cover.
-The upper limit on a Yellow Jersey Bicycle Insurance policy is £2 million.
-Unusually, we don’t charge any excess on this cover so you wont end up out of pocket.
+Liability insurance for cycling is not compulsory, and is up to the individual to decide if they need it.

 Why don’t cyclists need insurance?

 If you are driving a motor vehicle in the UK, there is a legal requirement to have insurance for your personal liability.
-There is no legal requirement to have third party liability for cycling however, and while technically still a “motor vehicle”, electric bikes are exempt.
-The simple reason for this, is that cyclists pose a very low risk to other road users and their property.
+There is no legal requirement to have third party liability for cycling , including electric bicycles.
+The simple reason for this is that cyclists pose a very low risk to other road users.

 Should cyclists be made to have insurance?